Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpipe_streaming_azure_eventhubs/getting_started_with_snowpipe_streaming_azure_eventhubs.md

 - Ingestion into ML feature stores

 In our demo, we will use real-time commercial flight data over the San Francisco Bay Area from the [Opensky Network](https://opensky-network.org) to illustrate the solution using
-Snowflake's Snowpipe streaming and [MSK (Amazon Managed Streaming for Apache Kafka)](https://aws.amazon.com/msk/).
+Snowflake's Snowpipe streaming and [Azure Event Hubs](https://azure.microsoft.com/en-us/products/event-hubs).

 The architecture diagram below shows the deployment.
-An MSK cluster and a Linux EC2 instance (jumphost) will be provisioned in private subnets of an AWS VPC.
+An MSK cluster and an [Azure Linux Virtual Machine](https://azure.microsoft.com/en-us/products/virtual-machines) (jumphost) will be provisioned in an [Azure Virtual Network](https://learn.microsoft.com/en-us/azure/virtual-network/virtual-networks-overview).
 The Linux jumphost will host the Kafka producer and Snowpipe streaming via [Kafka Connect](https://docs.snowflake.com/en/user-guide/kafka-connector-overview.html).

 The Kafka producer calls the data sources' REST API and receives time-series data in JSON format.
 This data is then ingested into the Kafka cluster before being picked up by the Kafka connector and delivered to a Snowflake table.